SCLOUD-PTE-LTD/docs/public-cloud/big-data/usdp.md

 ### The core advantages of USDP's one-stop intelligent big data platform

 1. No need to worry about business binding
-The big data services and components included in USDP all meet the Apache 2.0 open source license, and the UCloud big data team actively gives back to the community after doing a lot of compatibility tests, and fully releases the compiled compatibility package. <br/>Since it closely follows the pace of the open source community, users can perform independent replacement, independent construction, independent data migration, and cluster migration at any time, so there is no need to worry about the binding of big data services to closed-source services.<br/>
+The big data services and components included in USDP all meet the Apache 2.0 open source license, and the SCloud big data team actively gives back to the community after doing a lot of compatibility tests, and fully releases the compiled compatibility package. <br/>Since it closely follows the pace of the open source community, users can perform independent replacement, independent construction, independent data migration, and cluster migration at any time, so there is no need to worry about the binding of big data services to closed-source services.<br/>
 Based on the open management architecture, USDP integrates and adapts more than 30 open source big data ecosystem development components, covering all aspects of big data processing such as data integration, data storage, computing engine, task scheduling, and permission management.
 You can choose the corresponding components to build your own big data processing platform according to your business characteristics and needs.

 2. Easy deployment